To Retain or Not to Retain?

 That is the question … if you are a hiring authority and are considering enlisting the help of an Executive Search firm to assist with a key hire.
 So, what do you do?
 I’m here to help.
-The real answer is that there is a time and a place for both retaining a headhunter or working on a contingent model.
-There are benefits and detractors to each.
+The real answer is that there is a time and a place for each when retaining a headhunter or working on a contingent model.
+There are benefits and detractors, depending on your situation.

 - Many companies that go this route tell me that it’s their preference, so they aren’t “committed to one search firm" and can then use more than one to “hedge their bets”.
 That can certainly be a plus … BUT be careful.
 A recruiting firm looks at it the same way.
 It’s a great way to try each other out to make sure you both see a benefit and a valuable partner.
 You can each walk away from the situation cleanly if you aren’t seeing results from one another.

 - Doing a contingent search is a great way to measure what type of talent you think you are getting from your internal network or internal recruiting team.
 An experienced headhunter with relationships in your space will always be able to find candidates that you didn’t know about or had a chance to go after.
 If you are dead set on hiring the best candidate possible, no matter the source, this is a great way to make sure that happens.

 - There is literally no risk to the company.
 On a contingent search, the Executive Search Firm takes on all the risk.